 Here are a few tried-and-true methods to help speed up your content creation process, injected with personal experience.

 Think about blogging from a holistic level for a second.
-One of the most significant benefits of writing blog posts–and doing so regularly–is that you start to think differently about ideas in your head that you want to share.
+One of the most significant benefits of writing blog posts–and doing so regularly–is that you start to think differently about ideas you want to share in your head.

-When you have a half-formed idea, it’s probably still highly jumbled up and not very cohesive.
+When you have a half-formed idea, it’s probably still highly jumbled up and un cohesive.
 If you’re struggling with expressing your thoughts, writing them down might be a great way to help hone that skill.

 Another benefit of writing blog posts is that they can be an effective marketing tool.
-By sharing your expert knowledge and insights on your blog, you can attract new readers and followers interested in your offer.
+Sharing your expert knowledge and insights on your blog can attract new readers and followers interested in your offer.

 Writing about content relevant to your business can help bring in folks who have never heard of you, see the knowledge you share, and understand that you’re an expert (or at least are playing one well enough on TV) to be worth hiring.
-In turn, this can help increase traffic to your website or blog and generate leads for your business.
+This can help increase traffic to your website or blog and generate leads for your business.